HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ) }}

 ## Sites using the most capabilities
 The analysis also identified the websites using the most capabilities from the HTTP Archive data set.
 The detection script is capable of identifying 30 Fugu APIs in total.
-So let's give an award to the websites that use the most Fugu APIs.
+So, let's give an award to the websites that use the most Fugu APIs.
 The excitement is building!

 {{ figure_markup(
 image="fugu-podium.png",
-caption='The three websites that use the most Fugu APIs', description="The image shows a winner's podium with screenshots of the three websites that use the most Fugu APIs.'", width=1050, height=442
+caption='The three websites that use the most Fugu APIs', description="The image shows a winner's podium with screenshots of the three websites that use the most Fugu APIs.", width=1050, height=442
 ) }}